ngocchau04/FoodDroneDelivery/README.md

 2. Turn on USB Debugging like the intruction
 3. cd customer (cd enatega-multivendor-restaurant)
 4. plug in the cable between laptop (or PC) - which is not only charging
-5. run "npx expo start run:android"
+5. run "npx expo run:android"
 6. You can turn of USb debugging and plug out the cable and run app to use